Taniwhasaurus: T. antarcticus

-In 2007, James E. Martin and Marta Fernández questioned the validity of Lakumasaurus as a separate genus, noting that the cranial features are minute enough to justify such a proposal.
-However, they state that there are enough differences to classify Lakumasaurus antarcticus as the second species in the genus Taniwhasaurus, being renamed T. antarcticus.
-The same year, Martin and his colleagues announced the discovery of a juvenile skull considered to belong to the same species and dating from the Maastrichtian, however, later studies are skeptical of this claim.
-Less than two years later, in 2009, the same authors published an article that described the phylogenetic relationships between the species T. antarcticus and T. oweni, a relationship that happens to be still recognized today.
+From 2006, James E. Martin questioned the validity of Lakumasaurus as a separate genus, noting that the cranial features are small enough to justify such a proposal.
+However, he state that there are enough differences to classify Lakumasaurus antarcticus as the second species in the genus Taniwhasaurus, being renamed T. antarcticus, a proposal that he would confirm the following year with his colleague Marta Fernández.
+The same year, Martin and his colleagues announced the discovery of a juvenile skull considered to belong to the same species and dating from the Maastrichtian, but subsequent studies are skeptical of this claim.
+Less than two years later, in 2009, the same authors published an article that described in more detail the fossil material and the phylogenetic relationships between the species T. antarcticus and T. oweni, a relationship that happens to be still recognized today.

-Uncertain species
+Formerly assigned species

 T. capensis

 At the beginning of the 20th century, several fossils began to be collected in the region of Pondoland, in South Africa.
 These fossils turn out to belong to squamates and sea turtles dating from the Santonian stage of the Upper Cretaceous.
-In 1901, one of the fossils discovered, being a few fragmentary pieces of a jawbone, was referenced as belonging to a reptile considered close to the genus Mosasaurus.
+In 1901, one of the sets of fossils discovered (catalogued as SAM-PK-5265), being a few fragmentary pieces of a jawbone, was referred as belonging to a reptile considered close to the genus Mosasaurus.
 This collection of fossils was later given to the Scottish paleontologist Robert Broom, who published in 1912 an article describing the same bones, along with a vertebra attributed to this specimen.
 He concludes that the fossils would belong to a large South African representative of the genus Tylosaurus, naming it Tylosaurus capensis.

 Throughout the remainder of the 20th century, Tylosaurus capensis was generally viewed as a valid species within the genus, being identified primarily by the size of the parietal foramen and the suture between the frontal and parietal bones.
 However, both characteristics are highly variable within the genus Tylosaurus and are not considered diagnostic at the species level.
-In 2019, the re-examination of tylosaurines conducted by Paulina Jimenez-Huidobro and Caldwell found that the holotype specimen, cataloged SAM-PK-5265, was more characteristic of Taniwhasaurus than Tylosaurus, but also found that the fossils were too poorly preserved to identify definitively to genus.
-Nevertheless, the study moves the taxon Tylosaurus capensis to Taniwhasaurus.
-In 2022, an anatomical review of South African mosasaurs approximates the specimen to T. mikasaensis based on dental scans and considers it to belong to the genus, although the authors still claim the differences are too slight to justify a new species.
+In 2016, Paulina Jimenez-Huidobro published a thesis which analyzes the deep relationships between the various tylosaurines.
+Based on observations of the specimen SAM-PK-5265, she proposes moving this species to Taniwhasaurus, claiming that the characteristics found there are closer to this latter than to Tylosaurus.
+In 2019, Jimenez-Huidobro and Caldwell reaffirm this proposition, but found that the fossils were too poorly preserved to identify definitively to the genus.
+In 2022, an anatomical review of South African mosasaurs analyzed SAM-PK-5265 and found the specimen to be a chimera of two different mosasaur genera, but not identifiable at the species level: the frontoparietal complex and the posterior dentary fragment without teeth represent cf. Prognathodon, while the anterior dentary fragment with replacement teeth represents cf. Taniwhasaurus.